 “It is known that pain stimuli can cause reflex spasm of local muscles, which presumable is the cause of much if not most of the muscle spasm observed in localized regions of the human body.”

-The problem is for many of you, the effects of the adjustment on the Golgi Tendon Organ are short lived ---- i.e. you need a continual string of adjustments to relax those spasmed muscles --- and unfortunately, they never seem to stay relaxed as long as you think they should (or hope they would).
-So, you get adjusted over and over and over again (HERE).
+The problem is for many of you, the effects of the adjustment on the Golgi Tendon Organ are short lived —- i.e. you need a continual string of adjustments to relax those spasmed muscles — and unfortunately, they never seem to stay relaxed as long as you think they should (or hope they would).
+So, you get adjusted over and over and over again.

-The problem is that even though these adjustments help you tremendously for awhile, the pain / spasm always seems to return in exactly the same place and in the exact same manner.
-It's the nature of the word "Chronic", and it is a scenario that is almost always indicative of underlying Scar Tissue.
-And never for a moment let someone tell you that this is the definition of "CHIROPRACTIC MAINTENANCE".
+The problem is that even though these adjustments help you tremendously for awhile (a week, a day, an hour), the pain / spasm always seems to return in exactly the same place and in the exact same manner.
+It’s the nature of the word “Chronic”, and it is a scenario that is almost always indicative of underlying Scar Tissue.
+And never for a moment let someone tell you that this is the definition of “CHIROPRACTIC MAINTENANCE“.
 This is where TISSUE REMODELING comes in.

 The other day I wrote about this phenomenon (chiropractic visits in perpetuity) in a post called HOW MANY ADJUSTMENTS?.
-If you are a person who gets good results with CHIROPRACTIC ADJUSTMENTS (for many of you it's your only form of relief), but can't seem to hold the adjustment, take a few minutes to educate yourself by clicking on some of the links in this post.
+If you are a person who gets good results with CHIROPRACTIC ADJUSTMENTS (for many of you it’s your only form of relief), but can’t seem to hold the adjustment, take a few minutes to educate yourself by clicking on some of the links in this post.
 You might even want to check out a few of our VIDEO TESTIMONIALS.
 Then call Cheryl at (417) 934-6337.
-Make an appointment to talk to me (HERE'S WHAT A FIRST VISIT LOOKS LIKE).
-There is no charge for this, and if I think I can help you, I will tell you.
+Make an appointment to talk to me (HERE’S WHAT A FIRST VISIT LOOKS LIKE).
+If I think I can help you, I will tell you.
 If not, I WILL TELL YOU ALSO.